pcingola/SnpEff/src/docs/snpeff/running.md

 ### Loading the database

-One of the first thins SnpEff has to do is to load the database.
+One of the first things SnpEff has to do is to load the database.
 Usually it takes from a few seconds to a couple of minutes, depending on database size.
 Complex databases, like human, require more time to load.
 After the database is loaded, SnpEff can analyze thousands of variants per second.